Namanl2001/MERN-Gurujii-dev/README.md

 Want to contribute?
 Follow the steps below to set it up locally.

-Step 1: Fork and Clone the repo.
+Step 1: Fork and Clone the repo.<br />
-Step 2: run `cd backend yarn install` to install backend dependencies. step 3: run `cd .. yarn install` to install frontend dependencies.
+Step 2: run `cd backend yarn install` to install backend dependencies.<br />
+step 3: run `cd .. yarn install` to install frontend dependencies.<br />
 Step 4: run `yarn dev`.
 This should launch the website on `localhost:3000`.

 We have used proxy so all the requests made to backend from frontend will be served at